Stay Updated

 Validators

-Block a transition if validation fails, showing the user a clear error message with the AI's reasoning.
+Block a transition when field content fails your rule, showing the user the AI's reasoning.

 Conditions